 The committee in question will inform you in writing when your request has been approved so you can go ahead with your renovations or alterations.
 But, your condo association will most likely inspect the unit to make sure the changes won’t clash with the structural planning and architectural foundations of the condo building.

-Basically, unit owners may not make any architectural alterations to their homes without getting written approval from the condo association.
+Basically, unit owners may not make any architectural alterations to their units without getting written approval from the condo association.

 You’ll also notice a section on penalties that the condo association uses to enforce its rules and regulations.
 Depending on the condo association in question, unit owners that violate the rules may receive a written warning along with a fine, while a repeated offense might warrant a higher fine.